Nikon says first-half sales beat expectations

 Separately, Kimura said that the company expects to sell several hundred thousand units of its new compact "mirrorless" interchangeable lens cameras by the end of the financial year in March 2012.

-Rival Fujifilm Holdings Corp is set to release its own line of mirrorless cameras next spring, the company said on Wednesday, boosting competition in a market already crowded with competitors including Olympus and South Korea's Samsung Electronics.
+Rival Fujifilm Holdings Corp (4901.T) is set to release its own line of mirrorless cameras next spring, the company said on Wednesday, boosting competition in a market already crowded with competitors including Olympus (7733.T) and South Korea's Samsung Electronics (005930.KS).

 Shares in Nikon fell 0.1 percent on Wednesday, but have risen more than 7 percent since the beginning of the financial year in April, partly on expectations for the new cameras, which pack many of the advantages of a bulky single-lens reflex model into a smaller body.